humportal/humportal/content/guidance/earmarking.md

 #### Which level does earmarking need to be tracked at?

-The initial focus of the earmarking commitment appears to be at the government level – the initial donor.
+The initial focus of the earmarking commitment appears to be on donors.

 However, the commitment notes that “Aid organisations in turn commit to do the same”.
 Earmarking could therefore also be tracked when being channelled through other aid organisations (such as multilaterals or INGOs).
 Although possible in the IATI Standard, assessing earmarking at this level is more complex; should aid organisations be assessed on their own delivery on the earmarking commitment if the funds they receive are largely earmarked?